A Sensible Definition For SEO

 SEO Methodology

-To this day, SEO remains in the shadows of a virtually overnight industry called digital, spiralling out in every direction, continually fragmenting itself and feeding into increasingly abstract, creative and technical disciplines.
+To this day, SEO remains in the shadows of the marketing industry, becoming increasingly more complex in implementation and feeding into increasingly abstract, creative and technical disciplines.
 Without a doubt, collating together the right parts of what was discovered, revealed and entertained over the years requires a keen eye for what is applicable in what scenarios.

 This, however, becomes easier to tackle by looking at SEO’s roots, which put simply, originated as targeted efforts to market a website through Search Engines, which places SEO at the intersection of the marketing discipline and the organic medium.
 Thus, drawing from both frameworks of thinking, and allowing consideration for areas through which the practice of SEO can be understood and carried out, a rough methodology of SEO can be outlined as follows.